How Are Sleep Disorders Treated?

 Exercise and other daily habits

 Many people find they sleep better after they build more exercise into their day.
 Something as simple as a daily, 30-minute walk can help with restless legs syndrome, for example.
-Exercise may help with weight loss, and weight loss can improve sleep apnea.4
+Exercise may help with weight loss, and weight loss can improve sleep apnea.
+Even without weight loss, exercise can help with obstructive sleep apnea.
+And exercise may improve sleep whether or not you have an underlying sleep disorder.4

 Other daily habits that can help reduce sleep problems include:4